This is the ultimate guide to free things to do in Amsterdam, Holland (2023 edition).

 To mark the Antwerp’s Universal Exhibition in 1894, Dutch architect Tjeerd Kuipers (1857-1942) constructed 7 adjoining houses each with its own European architectural style at the Roemer Visscherstraat, a quiet street near Vondelpark.
 Take a free amble around Europe with a German Romantic house (no. 20), a French Loire chateau (22), a southern Spanish-Moorish villa (24), an Italian Palazzo (26), a Russian cathedral-like house (28), a Dutch Renaissance house (30) and an English cottage (32).

 If you want to see an authentic Dutch windmill in Amsterdam then head east (a good 20-30 minutes walk or take the tram/bus) to Funenkade and Zeeburgerstraat.
 At just under 27m tall, De Gooyer is the tallest wooden windmill in the Netherlands and has been standing there since 1814, although the original construction dates back to the 16th century.
 Next-door is the Brouwerij ‘t IJ, a brewery in a former municipal bathhouse which offers a wide selection of craft beers.
+Also see Funenpark (#48).

-35. St Nicholas Church
+35. St Nicholas Basilica

 The world’s first and largest monument dedicated to homosexuality and remembrance is found at Westermarkt square in Amsterdam.
 It commemorates LGBT people who lost their life in World War 2 and also the general persecution and oppression of people because of their sexuality.
 The monument takes the form of a large triangle (36m sides) and at each point lies a smaller triangle (10m long) made of pink granite.
 Nearby is the Pink Point info kiosk staffed by volunteers which offers information and advice to LGBT visitors to Amsterdam.
+Also see Westerkerk (#68).

-39. Museum Market
+38. Museum Market

 Museum Market is a monthly market on Museumplein generally held every third Sunday of the month.
 The main focus is quality arts, crafts and design, jewellery, textiles, accessories and some good food and music to boot.
-Runs 1200-1800, free admission.
+Runs 1000-1800, free admission.

-40. Narrowest Houses in Amsterdam
+39. Narrow Houses in Amsterdam

 There are a number of very narrow houses in Amsterdam’s historic inner centre.
 During the 17th century home owners were taxed according to the canal-side width of their building.
 The houses at Singel 7 and Singel 166 have incredibly narrow facades (around 1m wide) at the back – however they are much wider at the front.
 The smallest self-contained house is located at Oude Hoogstraat 22 with dimensions of 2.02m wide and 5m deep.
 Dating from 1738 it is now a tea/ceramics boutique with tiny upstairs tea-room.